khoek/k-os/README.md

 # K-OS ![C/C++ CI](https://github.com/khoek/k-os/workflows/C/C++%20CI/badge.svg)

 A UNIX-like operating system written by Keeley Hoek as a hobby.
-It was inspired by Charlie Somerville's [JSOS](https://github.com/charliesome/JSOS).
+It was inspired by Hailey Somerville's [JSOS](https://github.com/charliesome/JSOS).

 K-OS is a C kernel, with the exception of the required architecture-specific assembly code.